WebAssembly/design/AstSemantics.md

 Promotion and demotion of floating-point values always succeeds.
 Demotion of floating-point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.
+If the operand of promotion or demotion is NaN, the sign bit and significand of the result are computed from an unspecified function of the implementation, the opcode, and the operand.

 Reinterpretations always succeed.